SM City Fairview: SM Cinema renovation

 The main building formerly had 12 cinemas, renovated in 2010 and half of the cinema area was closed in 2018 and reopened on November 22, 2019.
-The former Cinemas 7-12 is now home to a Large Format Theater (Megascreen, under new Cinema 1), 5 digital cinemas (under new Cinemas 2–6), and 2 Director's Club cinemas with Dolby Atmos sound system (under new Cinemas 7–8).
-4 out of 6 cinemas in the other wing were closed for the continuation of the renovations, with the other two remain in temporary operations (Cinemas 9-10, which was formerly Cinemas 1 and 6) and they were closed on January 8, 2020, after the celebration of the 2019 Metro Manila Film Festival.
+The former Cinemas 7 to 12 is now home to a Large Format Theater (Megascreen, under new Cinema 1), 5 digital cinemas (under new Cinemas 2 to 6), and 2 Director's Club cinemas with Dolby Atmos sound system (under new Cinemas 7 and 8).
+4 out of 6 cinemas (former Cinemas 2 to 5) in the other wing were closed for the continuation of the renovations, with the other two remain in temporary operations (Cinemas 9 and 10, which was former Cinemas 1 and 6) and they were closed on January 8, 2020, after the celebration of the 2019 Metro Manila Film Festival.
 The former cinema wing will be renovated and planned as a retail space for MRT-7 connection.
-SM Bowling will be one of the new tenants in this wing, relocating from the lower ground floor.
+SM Game Park is one of the new tenants in this wing, relocating from the lower ground floor.